Markov Chain Monte Carlo convergence diagnostics

 trace plot of unconverged MCMC

-So unfortunately I had to switch to a non-ensembler sampler so we can’t use the left plot for much, but the right is extremely informative.
-If the distribution was in fact uniform within two bounds then we would expected the trace to show fluctuations within those bounds, but what we have is the sample values seem to be increasing at every iteration i.e. they haven’t started fluctuating about a single set of values (e.g. like the two gaussian centres in the traceplot above) so it hasn’t converged.
-This would indicate that either we should broaden our proposal distribution and/or run the code for longer (in practice the proposal distribution is handled by the given package though).
-If we do both of these we find the following.
+So unfortunately, I had to switch to a non-ensembler sampler so we can’t use the left plot for much, but the right is extremely informative.
+If the distribution was in fact uniform within two bounds, then we would expect the trace to show fluctuations within those bounds, but what we have is the sample values seem to be increasing at every iteration, i.e., they haven’t started fluctuating about a single set of values (e.g. like the two gaussian centres in the traceplot above), so it hasn’t converged2.
+This would indicate that either we should broaden our proposal distribution and/or run the code for longer (in practice the proposal distribution is handled by the given package, though).
+If we do both of these, we find the following.

 Code